Salvador Heresi: Early life and education

 Salvador Heresi was born into a middle-class family on February 16, 1966, in the Jesús María District.
 He concluded his primary and secondary education at the district's San Antonio de Padua School.
-Upon graduation, he enrolled in the University of San Martín de Porres, in 1983.
-He attaining his law degree in 1991, specializing in municipal law.
+Upon graduation, he enrolled in the University of San Martín de Porres in 1983.
+He attained his law degree in 1991, specializing in municipal law.

 During his law school years, Heresi registered in 1985 in the centre-right Christian People's Party.
 He served as Deputy Secretary of Doctrine from 1986 to 1989, Secretary of Youth from 1989 to 1992, and Secretary of Public Administration from 1989 to 1993.
-As the party formed part of the Democratic Front coalition, he was elected as San Miguel District Councilman in 1989 municipal elections.
+As the party formed part of the Democratic Front coalition, he was elected as San Miguel District Councilman in the 1989 municipal elections.
 Heresi served in the municipality through 1992.

 Political career

 During his year at the San Miguel District Council, Heresi simultaneously served as Deputy Director of Juridical Affairs at the Provincial Municipality of Callao, and from 1993 to 1994, as Director-General of Transportation.
 In 1996, he transferred to the Chorrillos District Municipality, serving in the position of General Secretary until 1998.

-At the 1998 municipal elections, Heresi made his first bid for Mayor of San Miguel District.
+At the 1998 municipal elections, Heresi made his first bid for mayor of San Miguel District.
 Although he placed second with 35.8% of the popular vote, he secured a prominent position at local level.
 Four years later, Heresi won the mayorship with 42.1% of the popular vote.
 He was reelected in 2006 and 2010, with ample majorities.
-Although he enjoyed success as mayor, he was harshly criticized for his management and questioned for integrity in the role.
+Although he enjoyed success as mayor, he was harshly criticized for his management and questioned for his integrity in the role.
 Among his controversial actions as mayor, in 2018 (four years into the end of his last term), Channel N (8) revealed a complaint against Heresi for 150 undercover reports that were paid to improve his image as mayor of San Miguel, alleging payments of approximately 400,000 soles for the news reports.
 He was succeeded in 2014 by one of his councilmen, Eduardo Bless.

 Heresi left the Christian People's Party in February 2010, after his bid for mayor of Lima with the party did not generate traction.
 Following the 2011 general election, Heresi founded in 2014 with Pedro Pablo Kuczynski the Peruvians for Change party, for the latter to run for President of Peru at the 2016 general election.